arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="Rotating fontawesome icons.png" title="Rotating fontawesome icons" alt="Rotating fontawesome icons">}}

-## Mirroing fontawesome icons in Angular
+## Mirroing Font Awesome icons in Angular

-We can mirror the fontawesome icons using `flip` property as shown below
+We can mirror the Font Awesome icons using `flip` property as shown below

 Allowed values for `flip` property are